florianb/figma-semantic-versioning/README.md

 Simplified [Semantic Versioning][semver] for your Figma Nodes without external dependencies and consumable via API.

 # Recent Changes

+- Major ui changes to allow the change of selection while the plugin is opened.
+- Add support for save of "Figma document version" on version change.
+- Add support for plugin-internal version history enabling a "revert".
+- Add support for commit messages.
-- Minor ui changes to improve readability
+- Minor ui changes to improve readability.
 - Fix behavior of "Available Options" list to be reset to "Keep" after save.

 ## Introduction